shubham1091/Python_for_everybody/Data_Structures/Chapter_Ten/reading.md

 ## <span style="color:#f6fc2d">Sorting by Values Instead of Key</span>

-- If we could construct alist of tuples of the from (value, key) <br>
+- If we could construct a list of tuples of the from (value, key) <br>
   we could sort by value
 - We do this with a for loop that creates a list of tuples